OpenPiRobotics/Control/README.md

 # Display

 The Redboard+ can be fitted with a daughter board with a built in display, if you are not using a Redboard+ a generic SSD1306 OLED 32 x 16 display can be used instead.
+A display is not required for the code to run.

 # Battery Reading